 UniSC also works with the Department of Education, Kelvin Grove Teacher Education Centre of Excellence (TECE) for rural and remote school placement options.

 Interstate and international Professional Experience placements are not offered.

 No remuneration or payment is made by the placement organisation to the students or to the University for hosting the student.
 Students undertaking an approved workplace learning course are covered by the University’s insurance policies.
 Insurance information for students is available here.

 Placements are sourced and arranged entirely by the UniSC Education Placements Team.
 Preservice teachers are not permitted to approach sites to request placement or accept offers of placement from sites without first contacting the Placements Team.
 If Preservice Teachers attempt to make their own arrangements, the placement will not be approved.

 You will be placed as per Queensland College of Teachers (QCT) requirements for your Education Program and the University will endeavour to place you in a Queensland learning site within a 50km radius from your Student Central registered address (see Professional Experience (PEx) Essentials).
 You will not be placed at sites where you have conflicts of interest.
 You must declare these conflicts of interest in Sonia Online.

-Secondary Education Preservice Teachers: You need to be aware that because of your teaching area considerations placement can be quite complex.
+Secondary education Preservice Teachers need to be aware that because of teaching area considerations placement can be quite complex.
 Depending upon your teaching areas there may be limited options within your required geographical region.
 Meeting the QCT requirements of the Secondary program and locating a suitable Queensland learning site as outlined in the Professional Experience (PEx) Essentials are the two priority criteria.